 Fixing a Leaky Garbage Disposal

-A leaky garbage disposal can be restored if you can find the part that's leading to the problem.
+A leaky garbage disposal can be restored if you can locate the part that's leading to the problem.

 If you find a fatigued or leaky part, put in a new one.
-Don’t use plumber’s putty to fill cracks.
+Don’t use plumber’s putty to stop cracks.

 Disposals may leak over time due to: